 I have a weakness for Zombie apocalypse movies anyway, however, this film has taken every zombie cliche` in the book and ends up pointing fun at themselves which is hilarious!

-Tagged 2004, apocalypse, awesome, com zom rom, comedy, connie, edgar wright, film, film review, freak, movie, nick frost, nz, review, romatic, shaun of the dead, simon pegg, uk, zombie
+Tagged 2004, apocalypse, bill nighy, com zom rom, comedy, dylan moran, edgar wright, film, film review, Kate Ashfield, Lucy Davis, movie, nick frost, nz, Penelope Wilton, review, romatic, shaun of the dead, simon pegg, zombie

 This gallery contains 8 photos.

 Holy crap, if you haven’t seen this, you are seriously deprived of life.
 Likewise, if you saw it and didn’t like it, you are deprived of a sense of humour… Seriously, how can you live with yourself!?
 You have been shunned.